 There is no private ownership of land in Mozambique-all land is the property of the State.
 Following the end of the civil war in the 1990s, the Government of Mozambique appointed an Interwhich oversaw the drafting of a new Land Policy and Land Law with the objectives of securing the land rights of rural communities while also encouraging investment, full ownership, but provides for the right of individuals, communities and entities to obtain long-term or perpetual rights to use and benefit from the land.
-Communities and individuals can offer proof of customary law or good-faith occupation through oral testimony, to overcome the expensive and burdensome obstacles of surveys, lack of formal documentation and registration is a disadvantage to prove such land occupancy rights.
-While the Land Law's recognition of the important role of traditional authorities in land administration has helped reduce conflict among populations returning to rural areas and stability remain in question, due especially to implementation
+Communities and individuals can offer proof of occupation through oral testimony, to overcome the expensive and lack of formal documentation and registration is a disadvantage to prove such land occupancy rights.
+While the Land Law's recognition of the important role of traditional has helped reduce conflict among and stability remain in question, due especially to implementation